Skoda Scala review - Engines, performance and drive

-The Scala’s suspension is very well judged – it rides just as well as an equivalent Volkswagen Golf, especially when specced with 16-inch wheels in SE trim.
+The Scala’s suspension is very well judged – it rides just as well as an equivalent Volkswagen Golf, especially when specced with 16-inch wheels.
 The suspension makes a bit more noise in its operation than its German counterpart, but the quality of damping is just as impressive.

 Engines, 0-60 acceleration and top speed

-The Skoda Scala has a fairly limited engine lineup, but it’s all killer and no filler – a simple choice between two petrols and one diesel.
-Our favourite is the entry-level 1.0-litre TSI with 113bhp, but buyers can also choose a more powerful 1.5-litre with 148bhp.
+The Skoda Scala has a fairly basic engine lineup – a choice between two petrols and one diesel.
+The 1.0-litre TSI unit is available with 94bhp or 114bhp, but buyers can also choose a more powerful 1.5-litre with 148bhp.

-Despite the punchier performance of the 1.5-litre petrol and the good economy of the diesel, we recommend the cheaper yet still excellent 1.0-litre TSI for most buyers – provided you don’t want or need an automatic gearbox.
+Despite the punchier performance of the 1.5-litre petrol and the good economy of the diesel, we recommend the cheaper, yet still excellent 114bhp 1.0-litre TSI for most buyers.

 Performance is adequate for most everyday situations thanks to the engine’s decent torque and the Scala’s relative light weight – it’s marginally quicker than the turbocharged 1.0-litre versions of key rivals like the Kia Ceed and Volkswagen Golf.
 Emissions are low and fuel economy is great too.